 If a motor is not correctly commutated it will not function as expected.
 Commutation is the act of properly getting each of the 3 internal phases of a servo motor to switch at the correct time to allow smooth, 360 degree rotation in both directions.
+The two most common methods for doing so are trapezoidal commutation (use of Hall sensors) and through position sensor algorithms (sinusoidal commutation, no Halls required).

-The following sections provide a brief description and guide on how to perform sinusoidal commutation with the DMC-30012.
+The following sections provide a brief description and guide on how to perform either commutation method including wiring and configuration commands.
+These sections are divided into Trapezoidal and Sinusoidal: